-Here’s the scoop on 16 Adelaide Hills Markets for you to discover and explore.
+Here’s the scoop on a range of Adelaide Hills Markets for you to discover and explore.

-The popularity of these Adelaide Hills markets is testament to the quality of growers in our region, and of the growing desire to support local by shopping local.
+The popularity of these Adelaide Hills markets is a testament to the quality of growers in our region, and of the growing desire to support local.
 And this is no fly-by-the-night trend – it’s now becoming very common to do our regular weekly or fortnightly fresh produce shop at local markets.

 We’re delighted with the quality of the Adelaide Hills markets and we believe they truly are some of the best artisan food, produce and craft markets you’ll find anywhere – and the good news is, they’re all just a short drive from Newenham.